Geoffrey Tiarks: Early life and education

-Born into an ecclesiastical family — his father was Lewis Hermann Tiarks, sometime Rector of Lerwick (in the Scottish Episcopal Church). on 8 October 1909 he was educated at Marlborough College and St John's College, Cambridge.
+Born into an ecclesiastical family on 8 October 1909, his father was Lewis Hermann Tiarks, some time Rector of Lerwick (in the Scottish Episcopal Church).
+He was educated at Marlborough College and St John's College, Cambridge.

 Ordained ministry

-Tiarks was ordained in the Church of England: made deacon in Advent 1932 (18 December) and ordained priest the following Advent (17 December 1933) — both times by Richard Parsons, Bishop of Southwark at Southwark Cathedral.
+Tiarks was ordained in the Church of England: made deacon in Advent 1932 (18 December) and ordained priest the following Advent (17 December 1933), both times by Richard Parsons, Bishop of Southwark at Southwark Cathedral.
 He served his a curacy at St Peter's Church, Walworth.
 He was for many years a Royal Navy military chaplain.
 Following this, he served the Anglican Church in Rondebosch, South Africa, from 1950 to 1953.
 He then returned to England, and was Vicar of Lyme Regis until 1961.
 He served as Archdeacon of the Isle of Wight to 1965 and finally (before his appointment to the episcopate), as Archdeacon of Portsmouth.

 Tiarks was consecrated a bishop on 25 January 1969, by Michael Ramsey, Archbishop of Canterbury, at Westminster Abbey.
 He served as Bishop of Maidstone, a suffragan bishop of the Diocese of Canterbury, until his retirement on 30 September 1976; until 1974 he was also Senior Chaplain at Lambeth Palace (to Ramsey as Archbishop of Canterbury).